wercker/step-s3sync/README.md

 ## 1.0.0

-- Add information about permissions to README
+- Add information about permissions to the README

 ## 0.0.3